milanpathak912/simform-bank-statement/README.md

 - Tokenizer PHP Extension
 - XML PHP Extension

+STEP 1 : (clone the repo)
-STEP 1 : composer install OR composer update
+STEP 2 : composer install OR composer update
-STEP 2 : create new database and setup it into .env file STEP 3 : run following command in your terminal to run migrations
+STEP 3 : create new database and setup it into .env file STEP 4 : run following command in your terminal to run migrations
           => php artisan migrate
-STEP 4 : run following command to genrate dummy data using seeder
+STEP 5 : run following command to genrate dummy data using seeder
           => php artisan db:seed --class=BankTransectionsSeeder
-STEP 5 : run project directly using localhost
+STEP 6 : run project directly using localhost

 ===============================
 About Project(Developer Note) |